okteto/samples/rails/README.md

 $ rails s
 ```

 Notice that even though you don't have the application running locally (and you don't have rails installed), the command still runs successfully.
-This is because okteto is running the command directly in your dev environment in the browser!
+This is because okteto is running the command directly in your development container in the browser!

 Browse again to your application, it should load without any issues.
 At this point, you have a web application that can create, show, list, update and destroy articles.